How To Take Out Contact Lenses

 For some people, touching their eyes is no big deal; for others, it’s a Herculean task.
 If you’re someone who struggles to touch your eyes, there are a few simple ways to prep yourself for contact lenses before you even ask your optometrist about them.

 First off, buy some artificial tears and practice putting a few drops in each eye every day.
-Once you can put in these drops without flinching, try practicing touching your eyes, wash and dry your hands and hold your eye open as if you were about to put in a contact lens.
+Once you can put in these drops without flinching, try practising touching your eyes, wash and dry your hands and hold your eye open as if you were about to put in a contact lens.
 Now, slowly bring your dominant hand’s index finger forward until you can touch the eye.
 If it helps, look upward and only touch the whites of your eyes.

 Need More Help With Contacts?
 Check Out Our Education Portal